Tag: ‘We didn’t mean to go to sea’

 ‘I didn’t meet James Herriot until I worked in production at the BBC on Russell Harty in 1982.
 He was charming – an incredibly confident man.
 I don’t remember his wife being interviewed but she came with him to the studio and struck me as being terribly nice.
 She wore a proper dress, which is more than could be said for anyone else in the Green Room.’

-Sophie Neville will be giving a 40th anniversary talk on ‘Filming Swallows & Amazons in 1973′ for members of The Arthur Ransome Society gathering for their AGM at Brockenhurst College in the New Forest ~ Please book with TARS. firstname.lastname@example.org
+Sophie Neville gave a 40th anniversary talk on ‘Filming Swallows & Amazons in 1973′ for members of The Arthur Ransome Society gathering for their AGM at Brockenhurst College in the New Forest.
+‘Swallow’ , the dinghy from the 1974 film, was moored at Buckler’s Hard on the Beaulieu River for members to sail.

 To read the filmography posts about the 1974 film please go to ~ https://sophieneville.net/category/autobiography/